Best VR Controller Grips & Knuckle Straps (Quest 3/2, PS VR2, Valve Index) – 2025 Buyer’s Guide

 Hands on reviews and fit notes

 The breathable knuckle strap took us past the 45 minute mark during Expert rhythm sets without hot spots, and the palm texture stayed grippy after quick wipes.
 Importantly, the strap fabric does not overlap the Quest 2 IR ring.
-If you plan longer fitness blocks, pair these with fan placement tips from our VR comfort guide to keep hands dry and accuracy high.
+Several long term users note that these grips feel closer to the default controller size than some bulkier shells, which helps if you already like the native ergonomics and simply want more security.

 The full silicone shell handled sweat during group play and wiped clean without residue.
 Perforations prevent occluding the IR ring, and the paired wrist lanyard is a good safety net when friends try Beat Saber for the first time.
-For travel days these still fit inside compact cases we use, as long as foam cutouts are not overly tight.
+We also like that the shell gives just a bit more impact protection for people who occasionally punch a wall or desk edge while learning room boundaries.

 - Dock charging can be awkward while installed